nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ## Who, roles and responsibilities

-As part of the Kickoff, you should discuss who should be involved in the migration and what their roles and responsibilities will be.
-If people are not present in the kickoff, think about how you will onboard them and understand their role to play.
+As part of the Kick-off, you should discuss who should be involved in the migration and what their roles and responsibilities will be.
+If people are not present in the Kick-off, think about how you will onboard them and understand their role to play.
 As you work through your list of roles, capture and consolidate any contact information for individuals.

 Here is a list of common people and organisations to get you started.